jcsuda/recruiter-project-platform/SETUP.md

-# Setup Guide for HireLab
+# Setup Guide for HIRELab

 ## 🚀 Quick Start

-Follow these steps to get your HireLab up and running.
+Follow these steps to get your HIRELab up and running.

 ---